We will be happy to answer your questions

 No, the legal form of the business is arbitrary.

 We have also served MIPs that are sole proprietorships.
 Most often, however, it is incorporated companies (limited liability companies) that apply for MIP status due to the desire to limit liability.
-It also happens that a special purpose vehicle is set up under an MIP when we operate another entity engaged in a different field of activity.
+It also happens that a special purpose vehicle is set up under an MIP when we run another entity engaged in a different field of activity.

 • Do I have to operate as a company for a certain period of time to apply for MIP?